Glossary

 • Packaging Act (VerpackG) of July 5, 2017 (BGBl.
 I p.
 2234), last amended by Article 2 of the Act of September 22, 2021 (BGBl.
 I p.
 4363)

-We find answers for your questions
+We find answers to your questions

-We are already looking forward to your very individual challenge!
+We look forward to your individual challenge!

 Klingel mit BFSV Kontakt aufnehmen

-Privacy Policy*
+Privacy policy*

-7 + 8 =
+1 + 9 =